Expanding Medical Knowledge to the World

 With dedicated supports from you, we believe JTMIV will become one of the most powerful educational resources for medical clinicians in the near future.

-If you identify with our vision, we would truly appreciate your subscription for a fee (about US $85/year) in order to maintain our system.
+If you identify with our vision, we would truly appreciate your free subscription.
 We would also appreciate your submissions and if you would inform your friends and colleagues about JTMIV using social media sites such as Facebook or Twitter.

 Thank you very much for your time and kind cooperation in the future.